Prosen-Ghosh/random-pro/README.md

 ## String

-***generateString(words,paragraph)*** This function will generate random string.
-The default parameter of this function of word and paragraph is 1.
+***generateString(latters,paragraph)*** This function will generate random string.
+The default parameter of this function of latters is 50 and paragraph is 1.

 ```javascript
 var rand = require('random-pro');